Chicago and North Western 1385: Early preservation years

 In 1960, members of the Railway Historical Society of Milwaukee, Wisconsin, entered negotiations with the C&NW about acquiring one of the two R-1s.
 The Historical Society decided that buying the still-operable No. 1385 locomotive was the better option, since the railroad offered to sell it for its scrap value of $2,600, while they asked for more money for No. 175.
 To raise funds, the Society formed the Enginemen's Operating Club; each member would be asked to loan $100 to the society for two years, and any contributor would be rewarded with privileges to operate No. 1385.

 Twenty-nine members contributed to the Historical Society's needs, and they purchased No. 1385 from the C&NW on November 24, 1961.
-Simultaneously, the Historical Society reached an agreement with the Hillsboro and Northeastern Railway (H&NE) to have their collection relocated to Hillsboro, and the group changed its name to the Mid-Continent Railway Museum (MCRM).
+Simultaneously, the Historical Society reached an agreement with the Hillsboro and Northeastern Railway (H&NE) to have their collection relocated to Hillsboro, and the group changed its name to the Mid-Continent Railway Museum (MCRY).
 In early 1962, No. 1385 was moved from Escanaba to Hillsboro, and it was repainted for display.
 On May 26, the museum hosted its grand opening ceremony, and a celebration train operated between Hillsboro and the C&NW-H&NE interchange at Union Center.

 No. 1385 was scheduled to pull the celebration train, but shortly beforehand, inspectors from the Interstate Commerce Commission (ICC) had ruled the R-1 would be unsafe to run unless necessary repairs were made, so it was left on display while an H&NE diesel locomotive had to pull the train.
-By the end of 1962, the MCRM decided to relocate their collection again.
+By the end of 1962, the MCRY decided to relocate their collection again.
 Simultaneously, the C&NW obtained permission to abandon their Rattlesnake Line, a 4.2 mi branch line that lies between North Freedom and a quartzite quarry near Rattlesnake.
-The MCRM bought the Rattlesnake Line from the railroad on May 17, 1963, and after the museum performed some minor repairs on No. 1385, the locomotive began operating for their first excursion season on the branch on May 27.
+The MCRY bought the Rattlesnake Line from the railroad on May 17, 1963, and after the museum performed some minor repairs on No. 1385, the locomotive began operating for their first excursion season on the branch on May 27.